 A saliva test could be used to identify kratom or its metabolites in saliva.
 While this type of testing is frequently used to test for a variety of drug types, a saliva test for kratom is not available currently.

 A blood test could be used to determine if someone took kratom, and to calculate how much they could have taken.
 Kratom is easy to detect in a person’s blood.
 If someone is a heavy or long-term user of kratom, there would likely be metabolites that could show up in blood tests for several days following use.
-Since blood tests only provide a short detection window for substances — usually just a few hours or up to a couple days after ingestion — urine tests are more likely to be used.
+Since blood tests only provide a short detection window for substances — usually just a few hours or up to a couple of days after ingestion — urine tests are more likely to be used.

 Some kratom alkaloids may show up on certain urine tests.
 While research that indicates how long kratom would be detectable in a user’s urine is limited, there could be trace amounts detected in a urine test for over a week.
 For an average kratom user, it probably would be detectable in their urine within a 5-day period after use.
 Some of the kratom metabolites might be detectable in the urine for over a week.